JustinHuPrime/StackLang/README.md

 # StackLang Programming Language

 A stack-oriented programming language with an interpreter implemented in C++.
-StackLang uses lazy execution to enable a simple set of execution rules
+StackLang uses lazy execution to enable a simple set of execution rules while maintaining a usable and extensible language.
+This language is

 # TEMPLATE BELOW

-One Paragraph of project description goes here

 ## Getting Started